10 Country Singers with Deep Voices

 One of the younger singers on this list, Chris Stapleton is at the height of his music career.
 He started in the late 2000s, working as a songwriter for other country musicians and as a singer in several bands until he broke off and started his solo career in 2015.

-His debut album Traveller has reached number one on Billboard charts and has sold in more than three million copies.
+His debut album Traveller has reached number one on the Billboard charts and has sold more than three million copies.
 He is still very active and we will enjoy fresh new music from him in the years to come.

 5. Jamey Johnson

-Another younger star on this list, Jamey Johnson is an established singer and songwriter, both as a solo artist or as a writer for other country icons.
+Another younger star on this list, Jamey Johnson is an established singer and songwriter, both as a solo artist and as a writer for other country icons.
 He started his career in 2005, with several records that were very well accepted by the audience.

-Apart from his own music career, he has worked as a songwriter for the likes of country legends such as Willie Nelson, Trace Adkins, and Joe Nichols, with all of whom he has made great success.
+Apart from his own music career, he has worked as a songwriter for the likes of country legends such as Willie Nelson, Trace Adkins, and Joe Nichols, with all of whom he has had great success.

 6. Josh Turner

 Even though many hard-core country music fans don’t like when someone leaves the beaten path, Josh Turner has made quite a career with his mixture of country and pop music.
-Through the years, he has had five top 1 singles on the charts, all of which came from different records.
+Through the years, he has had five top-1 singles on the charts, all of which came from different records.

 Today, he is one of the biggest country stars.
 He is still active and produces music that is loved by the audience.